-But what exactly is programmatic marketing and why are our clients excited?
+But what exactly is programmatic marketing?

 In simple terms, programmatic marketing is the automated buying and selling of online media space through the use of technology.
 This technology combines what is referred to as “Ad Exchanges” together, allowing advertisers to publish their ads across a wider range of websites.

 AdWords for example has its own Ad Exchange called Double Click.
 This is a real time technology that allows advertisers to purchase space on websites, and website owners to offer this space for sale.
 Programmatic marketing works in a similar way, but instead combines a series of Ad Exchanges into one platform.